 Well said!
 Well, that brings us to your graphic novel “Son of Shaolin”.
 What can you tell us about the genesis of the book and the process of creating it with artist Canaan White?

-I was actually walking through my old neighbourhood in Atlanta and ran into an old friend.
+I was actually walking through my old neighbourhood in Los Angeles and ran into an old friend.
 We got to talking and he ended up asking me if I had any ideas for writing comic books.
 I said, “Well, I do have this one idea that I’ve been thinking about”, and I had a two-page treatment for it, so I sent it to him.
 Then I heard back from him later, “Hey, I’m partnered with Ryan Kalil of the Carolina Panthers, I showed him your treatment and he’d like to finance making of your comic.”
 I was totally blown away.

 As a screenwriter, you write a lot of things that you never end up seeing produced and to see Canaan bring “Son of Shaolin” to life as an artist is so incredible.
 When you’re the writer of a comic, it’s a lot also being the director of a movie, so I’m definitely down to doing more in the comic book world!